Why Psychiatry

 of real brain disease falls within the scope of the other

 specialties.
-Historically, treatment of real brain disease has not
+Historically, treatment of real brain disease

 fallen within the scope of psychiatry.
-It's time to stop the
+It's time to stop

 pretense that psychiatry is a type of health care.
 The American